BioSystemsUM/MEWpy/docs/mew.md

     'b0115_interaction': b0115 || 1 = (( ~ b0113) | b3261),
     ...

-A MEW model container is a regular Python dictionary that can be used to obtain `model.reactions['MY_REACTION']`.
+A MEW model container is a regular Python dictionary.
+They can be used to access variables in the model (e.g., `model.reactions['MY_REACTION']`).
-One can also yield variables from the model using `yield_...`-like methods, such as `model.yield_regulators()`
+One can also yield variables from the model using `yield_...`-like methods, such as `model.yield_regulators()`.

 ```python
 # get PDH reaction from the model